-This post is made up of information that I have collected along the way about lighting, shaders, rendering and rendering software.
+This post is made up of information that I have collected and continually adding to along my journey about lighting, shaders, rendering.

 misss_fast_shader2_x shader setup Mental Ray Maya